-All operating room staff wear masks when treating patients susceptible to infection, such as in neurosurgical, vascular, and orthopedic procedures involving implants and regional anesthesia procedures (for example, masks are also used to protect staff from contamination).
-The Cochrane12 review searched six established databases (Appendix) for randomized control trials and quasi-randomized control trials that investigated surgical outcomes, comparing the use of disposable surgical masks with the use of masks without the use of masks.
-Based on the findings of this review, the National Institute for Excellence in Health and Care guidelines state that there is “limited evidence on the use of non-sterile operating room clothing,” such as surgical masks, when attempting to minimize the risk of surgical site infection, although there was “general consensus.” that the use of non-sterile theatrical clothing is important to maintain theatrical discipline.”
-The face mask has been used in surgical settings for more than a hundred years; 2 first described in 1897, in its beginnings, it consisted simply of a single layer of gauze to cover the mouth3 and its main function was to protect the patient from contamination and infection of the surgical site.
-However, there are several ways in which surgical masks could potentially contribute to surgical wound contamination, e.
+When it comes to protecting patients from infection, all operating room staff wear masks during certain procedures.
+This includes neurosurgical, vascular, and orthopedic operations involving implants and regional anesthesia.
+The Cochrane12 review searched six established databases for randomized control trials and quasi-randomized control trials that investigated surgical outcomes, comparing the use of disposable surgical masks with the use of masks without the use of masks.
+According to the National Institute for Excellence in Health and Care guidelines, there is “limited evidence” on the use of non-sterile operating room clothing, such as surgical masks, when attempting to minimize the risk of surgical site infection.